$3,100,000Pressure sore death

 $1,250,000Repeated fall injuries

 There are a lot of things that can cause you to worry when you’re sending your loved one to live in a nursing home for long-term care.
-One of the most distressing things family members should never but might have to deal with is nursing home elopement.
+One of the most distressing situations family members should never have to deal with is nursing home elopement.
+Unfortunately, this happens far too often, as many facilities lack appropriate security measures and safety protocols.

-This is when any resident, including one who has cognitive impairments, usually dementia or Alzheimer’s disease, leaves without supervision.
+This is when any resident, often those who have cognitive impairments like dementia or Alzheimer’s disease, leaves without supervision.

-In most cases, many nursing home residents are found quickly, limiting the potential for accidents.
-In others, elopement in nursing homes can be fatal, which calls into question if nursing home negligence plays a role.
-Every missing patient case should be thoroughly investigated to ensure residents are safe.
+In many nursing home resident elopement incidents, the individual is found quickly, limiting the potential for accidents.
+In others, elopement in nursing homes can be fatal, resulting from nursing home negligence.
+Every missing resident case should be thoroughly investigated to ensure residents are safe.

-If you have a loved one who passed away or was injured due to nursing home neglect that allowed them to leave the nursing home facility, you should know what your rights are.
+If you have a loved one who passed away or was injured due to nursing home neglect that allowed the resident to leave without supervision, you should know what your rights are.

 What is the Elopement of Nursing Home Residents?